 Related parties represent shareholders who have representation in the Parent Company's Board of Directors and their close relatives, directors and key management personnel of the Parent Company, and associate entities, and entities controlled, jointly controlled or significantly influenced by such parties.
-All related parties' transactions are carried out on terms approved by Parent Company's management.
+All related party transactions are carried out on terms approved by Parent Company's management and at an arm's length term.